 Examples of workers who wear Class 2 garments include railway workers, school crossing guards, roadway construction workers, utility workers, forestry operation workers, airport baggage handlers/ground crew, trash collection, and individuals in survey crews.

-- Public Safety Vests – Requirements for reflective public safety vests fall between Class 1 and Class 2.
+- Public Safety Vests – Requirements for reflective public safety vests fall between Classes 1 and 2.
 The lesser background area requirement allows for a shorter design to give tactical access to equipment belts.
 The retro-reflective area requirements are the same as for Class 2.
 This revision provides flexible optional features such as breakaway design for easy removal (for example, if caught on a passing vehicle), cut-out sides for weapon access, larger sizes to wear over uniforms (such as a firefighter’s coat), and radio and badge pockets/holders.
 Additional options include colored identifiers for different types of public safety workers (red for firefighters, blue for police), which allows law enforcement and emergency responders to distinguish from each other and avoids interchangeability with different types of high visibility vests.

 - Class 3 – This class involves high-level hazards from vehicles exceeding 50MPH and/or reduced sight instances.
 Class 3 situations also usually involve workers and/or operators with high task loads, which means attention is easily drawn away from moving vehicles.
 The purpose of the Class 3 requirements is to assure workers are completely visible through a full range of body motion and easily identifiable as a person.
 The visibility of Class 3 garments is enhanced beyond Class 2 by adding background and retro-reflective material to arms and legs.

 Examples of workers wearing Class 3 high visibility garments include highway construction workers and flaggers, utility workers, survey crews, and emergency responders.